s-londono/disasterresponse/README.md

 for training the model, so we removed them.
 We also removed duplicate records.

-We looked for single-valued columns and dropped them, as they didn't provide any useful information for classifying the messages.
-In the data provided with the project we found that the category column *alone_child* was the only single-valued column and hence, we dropped it.
+We looked for single-valued columns and dropped them, as they didn't provide any useful information for classifying messages.
+In the data provided with the project, we found that the category column *alone_child* was the only single-valued one and hence, we dropped it.

 #### Feature extraction